aregtech/areg-sdk/docs/DEVELOP.md

     </FieldList>
 </DataType>
 ```
-In this example, the enumeration `SomeEnum` has 4 fields, where the first 2 fields have values.

  #### Imported types

-In the `<DataTypeList>` section of the service interface XML document can import external types.
-The `DataType` tag indicates type `Imported` and the name of the new type followed by _Namespace_ (if there is a need) and the relative path to the header file where the imported type is declared.
-The imported types must be possible to serialize in the [IEIOStream](../framework/areg/base/IEIOStream.hpp), they should have assigning and comparing operators, default and copy constructors.
+The imported types are declared in `<DataTypeList>` section using `<DataType>` tag and attribute `Type="Imported"`.
+The imported types may have _Namespace_ and relative path to the header file where the type is declared.
+The imported types must be possible to set default value, assign, compare, copy, and serialize / deserialize in the [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 *An example of imported type:*
  ```xml